khulnasoft/StartGPT-Cookbook/examples/vector_databases/elasticsearch/README.md

 In this notebook you'll learn how to:

  - Index the StartGpt Wikipedia embeddings dataset into Elasticsearch
- - Encode a question with the `openai ada-02` model
+ - Encode a question with the `startgpt ada-02` model
  - Perform a semantic search

 <hr>